-When entering Miami Northwestern his freshman year, Diaunte decided to join the Young Contemporary Dance Theatre under the Direction of Traci Young-Byron and has been an active dancer ever since.
+Once entering Miami Northwestern his freshman year, Diaunte joined the Young Contemporary Dance Theatre under the Direction of Traci Young-Byron.
 Within the company, he was granted several opportunities such as competing on Lifetime TV Series "Bring It!" as well as being a main cast on our own TV Series "Step It Up".
 One of his most memorable moments was being selected to participate in the ATLA TAKEOVA dance convention, which exposed him to different genres of dance such as locking, and break dancing.
 While taking classes with world renown choreographers who toured with artists such as Mariah Carey, and other, he received a lot of insight of this dance industry and truly felt in love with the touring life of a dancer.

 Diaunte was honored with a scholarship from the Alvin Ailey Extension in New Work City for the summer of 2016.
-Indeed, throughout his journey as a dancer, he has faced many adversities but had the strength and courage to keep overcoming them to achieve his goals in life to be a professional dancer/performer, thespian and singer on tour.
+Indeed, throughout his journey as a dancer, he has faced many adversities but had the strength and courage to keep overcoming them to achieve his goals in life to be a professional artist, educator, and mentor for the arts.